awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/installation/pre-installation/oidc-providers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This section is for creating OIDC IdP client and creating Service Workbench root user in OIDC IdP.
+To deploy Service Workbench in the AWS regions without Cognito, please follow the following instructions to setup an OIDC provider before deploying Service Workbench.

 ## Creating OIDC IdP Client